davidji99/terraform-provider-herokux/docs/index.md

 Overall, this provider's purpose is to supplement, not supplant, the official Heroku provider.

 -> **IMPORTANT!**
-This provider should be used with caution when Terraforming resources in environments that receive customer traffic.
-Additionally, resources may change in behavior or be removed at any given time to match any API changes.
+Resources may change in behavior or be removed at any given time to match relevant API changes.

 ## Contributing